-Dr. Lark raised a POINT OF ORDER objecting to consideration of this amendment on the grounds that it would violate Bylaw 6.3 that vests hiring authority in the Party Chair.11
+Dr. Lark raised a POINT OF ORDER that the pending motion was out of order on the grounds that it would violate Bylaw 6.3 that vests hiring authority in the Party Chair.13

 Mr. Phillips moved to extend time for five (5) minutes which PASSED by a show of hands with a vote count of 10-2.